Open Accessibility Menu

 1. Residents should contact Dr. Shuman the day prior to confirm start time and location.

 1. Residents are the primary care providers for these patients.
 Residents will be involved in discussion of patient presentation, generation of a differential diagnosis, development of a treatment plan, and patient follow up.
-In addition, residents will be involved in surgical procedures as is appropriate.

 2. Case-based learning is most effective.
 Nightly reading/study should be based on patients seen during the day.